vinodnerella/corda/docs/source/key-concepts-data-model.rst

           JVM custom sandbox that is radically more restrictive than the ordinary JVM sandbox, and it enforces not only security requirements but also deterministic execution.

-A Corda contract is composed of two parts: the executable code and the state schemas that represent the details of a specific deal or asset.
-In relational database terms a state is like a row in a database.

 To further aid writing contracts we introduce the concept of :doc:`clauses` which provide a means of re-using common verification logic.

 Transactions
 ------------
 Transaction are used to update the ledger by consuming existing state objects and producing new state objects.
-In doing so they transition state objects through a lifecycle.

 A transaction update is accepted according to the following two aspects of consensus:

    #.
-Transaction validity: parties can reach certainty that a proposed update transaction defining output states is valid
+Transaction validity: parties can ensure that the proposed transaction and all its ancestors are valid
-      by checking that the associated contract code runs successfully and has all the required signatures; and that any transactions to which this transaction refers are also valid.
+      by checking that the associated contract code runs successfully and has all the required signatures
    #.
-Transaction uniqueness: parties can reach certainty that the transaction in question is the unique consumer of all its
-      input states.
-That is, there exists no other transaction, over which we have previously reached consensus (validity and uniqueness), that consumes any of the same states.
+Transaction uniqueness: parties can ensure there exists no other transaction, over which we have previously reached
+      consensus (validity and uniqueness), that consumes any of the same states.
+This is the responsibility of a notary service.

-Beyond inputs and outputs, transactions may also contain **commands**, small data packets that the platform does not interpret itself but which can parameterise execution of the contracts.
+Beyond inputs and outputs, transactions may also contain **commands**, small data packets that the platform does not interpret itself but which parameterise execution of the contracts.
 They can be thought of as arguments to the verify function.
 Each command has a list of **composite keys** associated with it.
-The platform ensures that the transaction has signatures satisfying every key listed in the commands before the contracts start to execute.
-Thus, a verify function can trust that all listed keys have signed the transaction but is responsible for verifying that any keys required for the transaction to be valid from the verify function's perspective are included in the list.
+The platform ensures that the transaction has signatures matching every key listed in the commands before the contracts start to execute.
+Thus, a verify function can trust that all listed keys have signed the transaction, but is responsible for verifying that any keys required for the transaction to be valid from the verify function's perspective are included in the list.
 Public keys may be random/identityless for privacy, or linked to a well known legal identity, for example via a *public key infrastructure* (PKI).